jaikaran109/Machine-Learning/Phase-1-Mathematics/Linear-Algebra/06-Eigenvalues-Eigenvectors.md

-# Eigenvalues & Eigenvectors for Machine Learning — Complete Guide
+# Eigenvalues & Eigenvectors for Machine Learning

 Eigenvalues and Eigenvectors are among the most misunderstood topics in Linear Algebra.
 The good news: **for Machine Learning, you do NOT need deep mathematical proofs.** You only need to understand what they represent, why they matter, how PCA uses them, and where they appear in ML.